kylelmorris/EMinsight/README.md

 $ cd ~/EMinsight

-$ python -m venv EMinsight
+$ python -m venv python

-$ source EMinsight/bin/activate
+$ source python/bin/activate

 $ pip install .

 Each time you want to use EMinsight, remember to activate that virtual environment

-$ source ~/EMinsight/bin/activate
+$ source ~/EMinsight/python/bin/activate

 You may want to add EMinsight to your ~/.bash_profile, ~/.zshrc or equivalent

-export PATH="~/EMinsight/bin"
+export PATH="~/EMinsight/bin:$PATH"